What to do when craving

 However, does this work?
 Of course not.

-In the beginning as you start to practice mindfulness with food, it’ll be tough to remain mindful during the meal.
+In the beginning as you start to practice intuitive eating and mindfulness with food, it’ll be tough to remain mindful during the meal.

 However, don’t panic.
 It’s entirely possible you think you’re a food addict and can’t stop eating sugar.